Why your Corporation Needs an Urgent Response to COVID-19

 Is the Global Race to Achieve Quantum Supremacy Coming to an End?

 Google recently announced that its most advanced quantum computer, a radically new design to manipulate and process information, has achieved “quantum supremacy” for the first time.
 The technology giant's Sycamore quantum processor was able to perform an incredibly complex task in 200 seconds, a feat that would take the world's fastest supercomputers 10,000 years to complete.
 The ultimate development and commercialization of this technology will tremendously accelerate difficult tasks across all industries, including financial services, pharmaceuticals, manufacturing, and the upcoming space exploration.
 Are we there yet?
 Mr. Edgar Perez will enlighten your audience with the latest head-turning business applications of this revolutionary technology.

 Neuro what?
 Neuromorphic Computing and the Quest to Build an Artificial Brain

 Neuromorphic Computing (NC) emulates the human brain’s neural structure and operation as it attempts to match a human's flexibility and ability to learn from unstructured stimuli with the energy efficiency displayed by our brain.
 NC has grown at the intersection of diverse research disciplines, including computational neuroscience, machine learning, microelectronics, and computer architecture, among others.
 It seeks to produce a cognition machine that not just reaches decisions, but memorizes information and even deduces facts.
-Mr. Perez will enthrall your audience with the possibilities created by computers that will behave as though they were originally engineered for the tasks they are executing, rather than as general-purpose computers taking their instructions from electronic programs
+Mr. Edgar Perez will enthrall your audience with the possibilities created by computers that will behave as though they were originally engineered for the tasks they are executing, rather than as general-purpose computers taking their instructions from electronic programs.

 The Ultimate Business Disruptor: Quantum Computing